mbachm/CarND-Advanced-Lane-Lines/writeup.md

 This parted is used in `advanced_lane_lines.py` in step 4 with toBirdView=True and 6 with toBirdView=False, line 67-68 and 75-76.

-#### Identifiy lane-line pixels and fit their positions with a polynomial
+#### Identify lane-line pixels and fit their positions with a polynomial

 My implementation of this part can be found in the module `find_lanes.py`.
 The function `find_lanes_with_histogram()` (lines 72-105) implements the main part.
 First I create an output image and identfiy the nonzero values for x and y (lines 77-82).
 Afterwars I apply a window search with the function `__find_left_and_right_lane_indices()` which calls `__window_search()` for left and right lanes. `__window_search()` performs a sliding window search (lines 21-61) and returns the indices of the pixels of a lane line.
 Therefor I take a histogram of the bottom half of the image and smooths it with signal.medfilt of scipy (line 31-33).
 Then I find the peaks of the histogram, which should be lanes (line 37-42).
 Afterwars I identify the x and y positions of all nonzero pixels in the image (line 4-46) and perform a sliding window search (line 49-61).
 As the code of the function is take from a Udacity lession, I will not explain it further.